balashev/spectro/docs/installation.rst

 Installation
 ------------

-To use Lumache, first install it using pip:
+To use Spectro, first install it using github:

 .. code-block:: console